 Adult Performing Ensembles

 The Handbell Choir provides Westminster members and friends with an opportunity to experience music through the playing of handbells and choir chimes.
-This ensemble rehearses on Tuesday evenings from 6-7pm in the Great Hall and plays occasionally in worship and for other special events.
+This ensemble rehearses on Tuesday evenings from 6-7 pm in the Great Hall and plays in worship several times a year and for other special events.
 Previous bell choir experience is not required, though basic music-reading skills are necessary.
-For more information, contact Mark Kieffer.
+For more information, contact Joseph Trucano.

 Children & Youth Choirs